technmsg/blog/v2/content/solar/solar-vendors.md

 > The first step is evaluating your energy usage.
 Can you email or fax a copy of your most recent energy bill?

-Not having easy access to scanner or fax machine, I asked what specifics they were looking for; someone named Seth replied:
+Not having easy access to a scanner or fax machine, I asked what specifics they were looking for; someone named Seth replied:

 > If you know your average monthly or annual electric usage in kWh that and/or the average dollar amount that will help us in deterring if solar is a good fit for you.